 They were basically balanced adults who just felt sorry for the bully and the difficulties she was now facing.

 I of course, called out this strange behaviour, and asked the submitter exactly how bad the bullying had been.
-Did this girl just act like she was better than everybody else, or was she a cruel sadist to everyone she deemed «below» her?
+Did this girl just act like she was superior than everybody else, or was she a cruel sadist to everyone she deemed «beneath» her?

 Because, if she was a proper bully, there was no way in hell her previous victims would be so kind and understanding.
 They would get back at her.
 They would humiliate her and make her pay.
 There was absolutely no way they would pasiently sit and watch her continue where she left off.